panzerdp/dmitripavlutin.com/content/posts/162-array-group-by/index.md

 `array.groupBy()` groups the items into a plain JavaScript object, while `array.groupByToMap()` groups them into a `Map` instance.

-If you'd like to use these functions right away in your code, then use the [polyfill](https://github.com/zloirock/core-js#array-grouping) provided by core-js library.
+If you'd like to use these functions right away, then use the [polyfill](https://github.com/zloirock/core-js#array-grouping) provided by core-js library.